 Participating to the ECLAN PhD seminars has meant to me much more than simply presenting my research and getting useful feedbacks.
 I felt I was progressively becoming part of a scientific community, of young and senior researchers sharing the same interest and passion for European Criminal Law.
 I created personal bonds and true friendships, which have stayed with me through out all my PhD, and have enriched me personally and intellectually.
 The debates did not stop at the presentations during the day, but continued throughout dinners and sightseeing moments.
 Every time it felt like a 2 days of non-stop intellectual interactions, which all the time resulted in true advancement for my research.
 I would recommend to anyone working in this field to join the ECLAN PhD seminar, as it is really a unique opportunity.

-The 2016 edition of the ECLAN PhD Seminar will be held at the Vienna University of Economics and Business on October 20‐21, 2016.
+The 2017 edition of the ECLAN PhD Seminar will be held at the Law Faculty, University of Basel on November 16‐17, 2017.
 Registrations are now open.
 Please find below the call for papers.
-The deadline for submission has been fixed on 16th August 2016.
+The deadline for submission has been fixed on 31st September 2017.

 Some pictures and the programmes of the past editions are also available below.